brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 ### fix wbar

 Wbar icons should be copied outside git and not used directly (also fix fixPaths).

+## Extremly short version of the above

+coming soon

 ## If you need to tell me how much I rule